 Submit a Business Case for State Vehicles and AMS Acquisitions

 For all State vehicles and rolling-stock assets, this business case must be used in conjunction with the policies set forth in DOB BPRM D-750 State Vehicle Acquisitions and it is required for DOB and Executive Chamber approval.
 Upon internal agency approval, submit your Business Case for State Vehicles and AMS Acquisitions to OGS Fleet Management, then to your DOB analyst, and finally to your Deputy Secretary.
 Please ensure you address and answer all questions in the Business Case precisely and thoroughly.

-OGS supports the use of Alternative Fueled Vehicles to restore, preserve and protect New York’s valuable environmental resources; help to reduce air pollutants to ensure a clean environment in New York for current and future generations, and contribute to the nationwide effort to reduce dependence on foreign sources of petroleum.
+OGS supports the use of Zero Emission Vehicles to restore, preserve and protect New York’s valuable environmental resources; help to reduce air pollutants to ensure a clean environment in New York for current and future generations, and contribute to the nationwide effort to reduce dependence on foreign sources of petroleum.

 For additional information, follow the helpful links below: